Bitcoin is a Giant Ponzi Scheme

 Could the price eventually drop to mere pennies on the dollar?
 Absolutely.

-And will Cardano’s ADA eventually crush BTC and ETH?
-Hopefully. ;)
+And will a real value-backed currency eventually crush BTC and ETH?
+Hopefully.

 All I’m saying is that it’s time for both sides to be honest:

 - The haters need to admit that Bitcoin is a brilliant trust-based currency.

 - The lovers need to admit that Bitcoin is currently being treated as a Ponzi scheme.
 Because it’s quite simple: The only way to turn a profit on Bitcoin is to sell it to someone else for more than you paid.
 That’s a Ponzi scheme.

 - Both sides need to take rapid steps toward creating a blockchain-based asset-backed cryptocurrency that actually functions as a currency and not as a speculative investment.

 Don’t put your trust in money of any form.
 Avoid hysteria in all its disguises.
 Don’t believe the absurd hype on one side, nor the doom-and-gloom on the other.
 Especially don’t trust people with conflicts of interest.
 Always ask “who profits?”